shawnscoding/reactjs-crontab/README.md

 MIN-HOUR-DOM-MON-DOW-TIMEZONE
 ```

-- MIN represent minute(s), can be 0-59. `*` means every minute
+- MIN represent minute(s), can be 0 through 59. `*` means every minute
-- HOUR represent hour(s) of a day, can be 0-23. `*` means every hour
+- HOUR represent hour(s) of a day, can be 0 through 23. `*` means every hour
-- DOM represent day of month, can be 1-31. `*` means everyday
+- DOM represent day of month, can be 1 through 31. `*` means everyday
-- MON represent month, can be 1-12. `*` means every month
+- MON represent month, can be 1 through 12. `*` means every month
-- DOW represent day of week, can be 1-7.
+- DOW represent day of week, can be 1 through 7.
 1 is Monday, 2 is Tusday and so on. `*` means everyday
 - TIMEZONE represent the timezone that crontab will refer when it triggers tasks.
 Unfortunately, We only support 'utc timezone'.
 But we're working hard to improve this.

 ## Basic Example